 Capital assets purchased and in the custody of this Agency were recorded as expenditures at the time of purchase.
 Assets with costs exceeding \$5,000 and an estimated useful life exceeding one year are reported at historical cost, including ancillary costs (such as professional fees and costs, freight costs, preparation or setup costs, and installation costs).
+Infrastructure or public domain fixed assets (such as roads, bridges, tunnels, curbs and gutters, streets and sidewalks, drainage systems, and lighting systems) are also capitalized.
 Gifts or contributions are generally recorded in the accounts at acquisition value at the time received.
 Acquisition value is the market value if the Agency would have purchased the item.
-Depreciation is reported based on a straight-line method, with no salvage value.
+In accordance with current accounting principles generally accepted in the United States of America, general capital assets and depreciation are reported in the State's "Government-Wide" financial statements but are not reported in the governmental fund financial statements.
+Depreciation is reported for proprietary fund capital assets based on a straight-line method, with no salvage value.
 Estimated useful lives generally assigned are as follows: